codurance/site/_posts/2010-06-03-defining-and-prioritising-a-backlog.md

 categories:
 - Development Process
 tags:
-- agile
+- Agile
-- backlog
+- Product Backlog
-- user story
+- User Story
 ---

 What is the best way to review a backlog?
 How do you ensure that it is "complete"?
 How do you ensure that the prioritisation reflects the business vision and goals?